-Fariha Khan is the Associate Director of the Asian American Studies program at the University of Pennsylvania where she also teaches courses on South Asians in the U.S, Asian American Communities, Asian American Food, as well as Muslim Identity in America.
+Fariha Khan is the Co-Director of the Asian American Studies program at the University of Pennsylvania where she also teaches courses on South Asians in the U.S, Asian American Communities, Asian American Food, as well as American Race.
 She received a Master's degree in Arabic and Islamic Studies from Yale University and a PhD in Folklore and Folklife from the University of Pennsylvania.
-Her current research focuses on South Asian American Muslims and the Asian American community.
-Actively involved in the Philadelphia community, Dr. Khan is Co-Chair of the Board of Directors for the Philadelphia Folklore Project and serves on the Board of Directors of the Samuel S. Fels Fund.
-She was appointed in 2015 to the Governor’s Advisory Commission on Asian Pacific American Affairs.
+Her current research focuses on South Asian American Muslims, Pakistani American culture, and the Asian American community.
+Dr. Khan was appointed in 2015 to the Pennsylvania Governor’s Advisory Commission on Asian Pacific American Affairs and served until 2019.
+Actively involved in the Philadelphia community, Dr. Khan is Chair of the Board of the Samuel S. Fels Fund and serves on the Board of the Philadelphia Folklore Project and the James Brister Alumni Society for the University of Pennsylvania.

-Ethnicity and Migration, South Asian Americans, Muslim Americans, Asian American Community Folklife, APA Activism
+Ethnicity and Migration, South Asian Americans, Arab Americans, Muslim Americans, Asian American Community Folklife, APA Activism

 South Asians in the U.S.